spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-ntfy.md

 ## Usage

+To make use of your ntfy installation, on Android for example, you need two things:

+* the `ntfy` app
+* a UnifiedPush-compatible matrix app

+You need to install the `ntfy` app on each device on which you want to receive push notifications through your ntfy server.
+The `ntfy` app will provide UnifiedPush notifications to any number of UnifiedPush-compatible messaging apps installed on the same device.

+### Setting up the `ntfy` Android app

+1. Install the [ntfy Android app](https://ntfy.sh/docs/subscribe/phone/) from F-droid or Google Play.
+2. In its Settings -> `General: Default server`, enter your ntfy server URL, such as `https://ntfy.DOMAIN`.
+3. In its Settings -> `Advanced: Connection protocol`, choose `WebSockets`.

-To make use of your ntfy installation, on Android for example, first you need to install the `ntfy` client app and configure it to point to your ntfy server, such as `https://ntfy.DOMAIN`.
-That is the only thing you need to do in the ntfy client app.
-(It has many other features, but for our purposes you can ignore them.)
+That is all you need to do in the ntfy app.
+It has many other features, but for our purposes you can ignore them.
+In particular you do not need to follow any instructions about subscribing to a notification topic as UnifiedPush will do that automatically.

+### Setting up a UnifiedPush-compatible matrix app

-Then any UnifiedPush-enabled matrix app on that device will discover it and tell your matrix server to use your ntfy server to send push notifications to that matrix app.
+Install any UnifiedPush-enabled matrix app on that same device.
+The matrix app will learn from the `ntfy` app that you have configured UnifiedPush on this device, and then it will tell your matrix server to use it.

+Steps needed for specific matrix apps:

+* SchildiChat: enable `Settings` -> `Notifications` -> `UnifiedPush: Force custom push gateway`.

 If the matrix app asks, "Choose a distributor: FCM Fallback or ntfy", then choose "ntfy".